 This kind of change is apparently trivial in NoSQL databases because these are explicitly not relational databases, and lack structure, foreign keys, check constraints and so on.
 In theory there is nothing stopping a NoSQL DBA from creating a "marriages" collection and then just adding any kind of data to it.
 This includes self-marriages, convoluted weighted, directed, polygamous graphs, things not involving humans, structures not recognisable as marriages at all, and so on.

 Of course in practice, it is well-understood that for NoSQL databases, the structure is still there but it is implicit, imposed by the way applications interact with the database.
-The analogy is like a jigsaw puzzle piece, versus the rest of the jigsaw with that one jigsaw puzzle piece missing.
-The shape of the missing piece (the data in the database) is determined by the edges of the hole (shape of the applications).
+The analogy is like liquid filling a complicatedly-shaped vessel.
+The shape taken by the fluid (the data in the database) is determined by the shape of vessel (structure and behaviour of the applications).

 In other words, in this situation, the DBA has nearly nothing to do.
 It's the application developers who need to pick up the slack.